 Burlington is a somewhat small city located in the state of Wisconsin.
-With a population of 10,645 people and four constituent neighborhoods, Burlington is the 83rd largest community in Wisconsin.
+With a population of 11,008 people and five constituent neighborhoods, Burlington is the 88th largest community in Wisconsin.

-In terms of college education, Burlington is nearly on par with the US average for all cities of 21.84%: 18.49% of adults 25 and older in Burlington have a bachelor's degree or advanced degree.
+The overall education level of Burlington is somewhat higher than in the average US city of 21.84%: 26.15% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Burlington in 2010 was $25,238, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,952 for a family of four.
+The per capita income in Burlington in 2018 was $40,352, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $161,408 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.